itu-devops/lecture_notes/sessions/session_08/Slides.md

 ## A process should not worry about storage

-i.e., don't hardcode to which logfile to write to.
+Or, **don't hardcode the path to the logfile to which your process writes**.

 Instead, each process should **write to its unbuffered stdout stream**.